northgrove/AzureSecurityTraining/Defender4Cloud/ReadMe.md

 This is a fork from [Microsoft Defender for Cloud Labs!](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Labs) adjusted to provide a one day workshop with Defender for Cloud training.
 For full version see the orgiginal repo.

-## Prerequisites
+## Prerequisites - OBS!
+Must be done **before** the workshop

 To get full use of this one day you need to come prepared!
 That means that you must have prepared the lab environment in forhand.
-Which means that you *must* deploy this lab to a new subscription *before* you meet up for the workshop.
+Which means that you **must** deploy this lab to a new subscription **before** you meet up for the workshop.

 Module 1 represents the prerequesites. the whole module must be completed!
 - Step 1: create a new Trial Subscription - this can anly be done if you are eligible for it and have not created a free subscription before.
 If you are *not* eligibel for a free subscription you can use any other paid subscription you my have or have available thru your employer.
 The lab will be created within a resourcegroup and can easly be deleted after the workshop.
 - Step 2: Provision the resources in this lab
 - Step 3: Enable Microsoft Defender for Cloud

+See this README for full description of the prerequisites: [**Prerequisites for Azure Security Trainging**](../README.md)